“The highest treason a crab can commit is to make a leap from the rim of the bucket.” –Steven Pressfield

 Or do we view humanity as fallen from a higher state?
 Do we believe in a philosophy of powerlessness?
 Do we need a doctrine to tell us what to do, rather than decide for ourselves?

-I work up this morning humming, “We’re simply soldiers in petticoats.”
+I woke up this morning humming, “We’re simply soldiers in petticoats.”
 Remember Mrs. Banks in the movie Mary Poppins?
 The original Mary Poppins, that is, released 1964.
 That was 55 years ago!
 I saw the movie with my mother and little sister, and my mother didn’t quite get the laughing on the ceiling bit—what a shot.
 Ed Wynn was perfect.

 “Although we adore men individually, as a rule, they’re rather stupid.”
 See what Mrs. Banks could get away with.

 Don’t be insulted men, we adore you individually, but as a rule, we’ve had some pretty stupid men circling the globe recently.

 Some people might think Mary Poppins as a frivolous child’s movie, but think of this, Mrs. Banks was a suffragette.
 The Fiduciary Bank, where Mr. Banks worked, was greedy and controlling.
 The altruistic little boy, Michael, wanted to feed the birds with his tuppence.
 The parents were distracted and shuffled their children off to a nanny.

 I hope I didn’t use too many of the song lyrics for *”Sister Suffragette,” by Richard M. Sherman and Robert B. Sherman.
 My publisher says that a song company can make you shred your book if you use too many song lyrics.

 Okay, I go to the computer to do “my work,”—but first resistance, check my email.
 Hey, one of you might have sent me something grand.